AgathEmmanuel/RentIt/README.md

 - designing business infrastructure and organizational structure based on vision, strategic intent, and function
 - provide the framework, tools, and perspectives to take a startup or business from its current state to its target state

-"a well-defined practice for conducting enterprise analysis, design, planning, and implementation, using a holistic approach at all times, for the successful development and execution of strategy.
-Enterprise architecture applies architecture principles and practices to guide organizations through the business, information, process, and technology changes necessary to execute their strategies." - OpenGroup

 # Business Properties

 - User can just rent out products or list there products for rent